Drone Laws in Germany

 - Drone pilots must maintain a direct line of sight with their drones at all times.
 According to our research, an exception might be permissible in the case of FPV flights in which the drone flies no higher than 30 meters (98 feet) above the ground and weighs no more than 250 grams (.55 pounds).

-- Drones may not be flown at night.
+- Drones over 5 kilograms (11 pounds) may not be flown at night without a permit.

 - Drone insurance is required for all drone operations in Germany.